 A small leak caused by wear and tear could have led to possible flooding in the offices and school rooms sited adjacent to the water tank, so the decision was taken to install a brand new Aylesbury ‘K’ valve.
 A local plumber installed the new replacement valve quickly and easily.
 This was the quickest and easiest way to solve the problem and ensure the school’s daily life was not disrupted.

 Neil Weston, Keraflo’s Technical Sales Manager, remembers the original London Borough of Hillingdon’s upgrade and refurbishment project.
 It was one of his first work assignments on joining Keraflo.
 “Whilst not unusual, it is still a pleasant surprise to visit a site and see a float valve of this age in such an excellent general condition,” says Neil.
 “The only component that had worn at St Andrew’s School has long been replaced by one of a different material that will not wear in the same way.
-We can be confident that our latest Aylesbury valve models will continue to deliver durability and longevity.
+We can be confident that our latest can you buy Dilantin over the counter in australiawill continue to deliver durability and longevity.
 In this day and age of a ‘disposable society’ it’s still good to see a British manufacturer building products to last the life-cycle of a building.”